-This updated edition is a wide-ranging guide to some of the most challenging legal issues in family law.
-It examines the expanding legal context in which the courts are defining the rights and obligations of social relationships.
-Written by noted Atlanta attorney John C. Mayoue, this practical...
+This is a wide-ranging guide to some of the most challenging legal issues in family law, examining the expanding legal context in which the courts are defining the rights and obligations of social relationships.
+Written by noted Atlanta attorney John C. Mayoue, this practical resource provides an...

-This updated edition is a wide-ranging guide to some of the most challenging legal issues in family law.
-It examines the expanding legal context in which the courts are defining the rights and obligations of social relationships.
+This is a wide-ranging guide to some of the most challenging legal issues in family law, examining the expanding legal context in which the courts are defining the rights and obligations of social relationships.
 Written by noted Atlanta attorney John C. Mayoue, this practical resource provides an overview of testimonial privileges available in domestic relations actions and what the consequences there are when such privileges are invoked.
 Also examined are spousal and third-party privacy rights and contemporary remedies for spousal misconduct.
 A significant part of the book involves a discussion and examination of domestic relations law applicable to third parties and persons in alternative or non-traditional relationships.

 This highly readable text offers practical advice on all these issues, with generous use of sidebars, charts, glossaries, and other valuable information positioned adjacent to the relevant text.
 This format provides valuable advice on safeguards to preserve the integrity of the case, as well as offering alerts to potential liability and discipline issues that might be encountered as a result of misconduct by third-party professionals.
 Examples throughout the book explain how federal and state law apply to many common practice situations, while footnotes and appendices include much valuable information for the practicing family lawyer.

 Balancing Competing Interests in Family Law is divided into three key sections plus appendices:

 Civil and Evidentiary Issues Affecting Marital Relationships